Advantages and Disadvantages of Qualitative Research: A practical guide

 2. Flexibility and Adaptability: Qualitative research designs are often flexible and adaptable.
 Researchers can adjust their methods and questions throughout the data collection process based on emerging themes and insights.
 This iterative approach allows for a more nuanced and accurate representation of the research subject.
 This is especially valuable in exploratory research where the exact research questions might not be fully defined at the outset.

 6. Development of Grounded Theory: Qualitative research plays a vital role in the development of grounded theory.
 Grounded theory is an inductive approach to generating theories based on the systematic analysis of qualitative data.
 This means theories are derived directly from the data, rather than being imposed a priori.
-This process contributes to the creation of robust and contextually relevant theoretical frameworks.
+This process contributes to the creation of reliable and contextually relevant theoretical frameworks.

 8. Access to "Hard-to-Reach" Populations: Qualitative methods are often more effective than quantitative methods in accessing hard-to-reach populations.
 This can involve using methods like snowball sampling or conducting interviews in participants' natural settings, which can increase the likelihood of participation and trust.